 The sampling variability of an estimated median depends on the form of the distribution and the size of its base.
-The standard error of an estimated median is approximated by constructing a 68 percent confidence interval.
-Estimate the 68 percent confidence limits of a median based on sample data using the following procedure.4
+The standard error of an estimated median is approximated using the following procedure.

-- 1. Obtain the weighted frequency distribution for the selected variable.
-Cumulate these frequencies to yield the base. - 2.
+- 1. Obtain the weighted frequency distribution for the selected variable. - 2.
+Calculate the weighted total to yield the base, B. - 3.
 Approximate the standard error of a 50 percent proportion using the formula in Standard Errors for Totals and Percentages.